fedora-infra/fedmsg/doc/config.rst

         ``make_pretty`` specifies that colors should be used, if possible.

-        ``make_terse`` specifies that the "natural language" representations produced by :mod:`fedmsg.text` should be echoed into the channel instead of raw or dumb representations.
+        ``make_terse`` specifies that the "natural language" representations produced by :mod:`fedmsg.meta` should be echoed into the channel instead of raw or dumb representations.

         The ``filters`` dict is not very smart.
 In the above case, any message